Freeseer/freeseer/README.txt

 If you are pulling the code from git, then you should install the following packages first.

-On Fedora Core:
+On typical fresh Fedora Core install:
     “sudo yum install git make PyQt4-devel”

-On Ubuntu:
+On typical fresh Ubuntu install:
     “sudo apt-get install git-core pyqt4-dev-tools”

 -------------------------------------------------------------------------